nptscot/nptscot.github.io/manual/index.md

  				<div class="layertools layertools-streetspace">
 -->

+The Street Space layer allows at-a-glance evaluation of the <em>spatial</em> deliverability of segregated cycle infrastructure (on links requiring dedicated infrastructure).

-The Street Space layer categorises roads in accordance with the [Cycling by Design guidance](https://www.transport.gov.scot/media/50323/cycling-by-design-update-2019-final-document-15-september-2021-1.pdf#page=68).
+It categorises roads in accordance with the [Cycling by Design guidance](https://www.transport.gov.scot/media/50323/cycling-by-design-update-2019-final-document-15-september-2021-1.pdf#page=68).
 It specifies the methodology for classifying road spaces and cycle infrastructure.
 The sections below describe the measurement methods and datasets used, the cycle infrastructure types considered, and the assumptions regarding bus routes and road types.

+The analysis compares the space required for segregated infrastructure (widths taken from [Cycling by Design guidance table 3.2](https://www.transport.gov.scot/media/50323/cycling-by-design-update-2019-final-document-15-september-2021-1.pdf#page=68)) with the available kerb-to-kerb (carriageway) or full corridor (including footways and verges) widths.

+Note: Space required for parking and loading is currently excluded from the analysis, due to lack of national parking & loading dataset.

 #### Road width measurements